JuliaLang/julia/doc/manual/methods.rst

     map(::LinearFast, a::AbstractArray, b::AbstractArray) = # linear-fast implementation

 This trait-based mechanism is also present in the ``promote`` mechanism used by ``+``.
-It is using the types to compute the optimal common type for computing the operation.
+That mechanism uses the types to compute the optimal common type for computing the operation.
 This makes it possible to reduce the problem of implementing every function for every pair of possible type arguments, to the much smaller problem of implementing a conversion operation from each type to a common type, plus a table of preferred pair-wise promotion rules.